mcmasty/mcmasty.github.io/_pages/about.md

 Well, `tlm13` is my very first email handle \ username, assigned to me by my college way back in the fall of 1992.
 Over the years, I have occasionally used `tlm13` as a placeholder, and in this case, I decided to keep the monicker a bit longer.
 What can I say, I'm sentimental.

 And about the site; I've found myself in a bit of a transition, and I'm not exactly sure what's next.
-This site is part of a learning, exploration, and demonstration process for me; a place to share what I am working on and what I am interested in.
+This site is part of a learning, exploration, and demonstration process for me.
+A place to share what I am working on, what I am interested in, how I think, how I use data, and how I approach problem solving.

 ## About the Content